-That said, if you are the type of person who gets very anxious if nothing is booked, then it might be wise to book in a place that is pricey enough that you know will be comfortable. over 2 years ago
+That said, if you are the type of person who gets very anxious if nothing is booked, then it might be wise to book in a place that is pricey enough that you know will be comfortable. almost 3 years ago

 My husband and I had flights to Thailand for our honeymoon 2 years ago, but unfortunately it was during the country's May/June 2014 coup.
 We were also wanting to attend a friend's wedding in Bangkok in late June, and so instead of trying to refund plane tickets, we decided to make travel and accommodation arrangements as we traveled through Thailand.
 That allowed for us to make an easy exit out of the country if we needed to with no loss of funds on hotels and planes we never used.
 We flew local Thai carriers and Air Asia to hop from place to place (I've also used the train from Chaing Mai to Bangkok no problem before) and we booked our hotel stays through Agoda.
 It's very similar to AirBnB.